esscott1/pyprflow/ReadMe.md

 ﻿This API application provides endpoints for creating, managing, and deleting an orchestration workflow.
 It allow for items (trackables) to be submitted into and managed through the lifecycle of the orchestration workflow.
+To access the endpoints you will need to have a HTTP Header key = user-key with a value of "test" in each of your
+API calls.

 ###What is an orchestration workflow?
 An orchestration workflow defines a logical flow of activities or tasks from a start event to an end event to accomplish a specific purpose or service.